-In all cases we will tell the person who made the allegation who will be handling the matter, how they can contact them, what further assistance we may need from them and agree a timetable for feedback (see the above section on 'Confidentiality and whistleblowing for possible limitations in relation to the feedback and the section below - 'Investigation timelines and summary process - for details of our anticipated response times).
+In all cases we will tell the person who made the allegation the name of the person handling the matter, how he or she can be contacted, what further assistance we may need, and agree a timetable for feedback.
+Please see the earlier section on 'Confidentiality and Whistleblowing for possible limitations in relation to the feedback, and the section below - 'Investigation Timelines and Summary Process' - for details of our anticipated response times.

-In cases of suspected or actual malpractice or maladministration at a Centre, we'll notify the Head of your Centre involved in the allegation (except when the Head of Centre or management is under investigation; in which case communication will be with your independent source) that we'll be investigating the matter.
+In cases of suspected or actual malpractice or maladministration at a Centre, we'll notify the Head of the Centre involved in the allegation (except when the Head of Centre or management is under investigation; in which case communication will be with a nominated independent arbiter) that we'll be investigating the matter.

 In the case of learner malpractice, we may ask your Centre to investigate the issue in liaison with our own personnel.
-We will only ask the Centre to investigate the matter where we have confidence that the investigation will be prompt, thorough, independent and effective.
+We will only ask the Centre to investigate the matter where we have confidence that the investigation will be prompt, thorough, independent, and effective.